adithyadewneth2-rgb/Kaspersky-Titan-front-end-gui-for-kaspersky-linux/README.md

 ---

-## ⚠️ Important Requirement
+## ⚠️ Important Requirements & Compatibility
-**You MUST have Kaspersky for Linux (KFL) installed on your PC.**
-Titan is a front-end interface.
-It commands the KFL engine.
-If KFL is not installed, this GUI will have nothing to control!
+* **KFL Required:** You **MUST** have Kaspersky for Linux (KFL) installed on your PC.
+Titan is a front-end interface that commands the KFL engine.
+* **Target OS:** I designed and prioritized this specifically for the **Standard Linux version of KFL**.
+* **Compatibility Note:** I cannot guarantee that it will work on specialized or non-standard Linux distributions yet.
+If you try it on other versions, please let me know if it works!

 ---